bluerogue251/materialized_views/README.md

     create_1_to_n_refresh_triggers_for 'order_summaries', 'customers', 'orders', 'code', 'customer_id'

-### Test if a materialized view is up-to-date with its unmaterialized version
+### Test if a materialized view is up-to-date

+This one is a good candidate for a Rake task.
+It does not go inside a migration.

 Syntax:

-    # get an array of all the materialized views in your structure.sql file
-    MaterializedViews.list(path_to_structure_dot_sql_file)

-    # given an array of materialized view names, generate a report
-    #   comparing the unmaterialized to the materialized versions.
-    MaterializedViews.gold_standard_test(table_names)
+    materialized_views = MaterializedViews.list_all(path_to_structure_dot_sql_file)

+    MaterializedViews.gold_standard_test(materialized_views)

 Example:

+    # in lib/tasks/materialized_view_test.rake
+    namespace :materialized do
+      desc 'Tests that materialized views are up to date' task test: :environment do
         view_names = MaterializedViews.list('config/structure.sql')
         MaterializedViews.gold_standard_test(view_names)
         # output goes to materialized_view_report.txt
+      end
+    end

+    # Then at the console in your project root directory:
+    $ rake materialized:test

 ### Add a tsvector column for faster full text searching: